 Forty-five minutes later, the best option they can offer is a train with just an 8 minute connection in Parma.
 If we miss that, we’ll be stuck there for hours.

 Determined to find a better alternative and leave the chaos of the train station behind, I whip out my phone and start researching car rental options.

 It looks promising so we take a taxi to the local Europcar rental office.
 They’re out of cars but luckily there’s also a Hertz office just down the street.
 They have one car left and we jump at it.

 Driving to Venice

-The drive took approximately 3 ½ hours through beautiful countryside and by 4:00pm we had arrived at our hotel, the Doubletree Venice North, about 15 minutes north of the city.
+The drive takes approximately 3 ½ hours through beautiful countryside.
+By 4:00pm we arrive at our hotel, the Doubletree Venice North, about 15 minutes north of the city.

 Founded in the 5th century, Venice is undoubtedly one of the world’s most unique cities.

-It was a perfect introduction to Venice and we couldn’t wait to return the next day to see more.
+It’s a perfect introduction to Venice and we can’t wait to return tomorrow to see more.

 The Unbiquitous Venetian Gondola Ride

 I mean you can’t come to Venice (certainly not on your honeymoon) and not take a gondola ride.
 So, of course, that’s at the top of our list for Day 2 in Venice.